Mactaivsh/vue-css-module-demo/README.md

-# Vue CSS Module Demo
+# Vue CSS Modules Demo

 This is a simple demo project for using css modules in Vue components

+Find out CSS Modules spec on [CSS-Modules](https://github.com/css-modules/css-modules)

 ## Run the example